Vendr raises huge $60M Series A as its SaaS-purchasing service scales – TechCrunch

-This morning Vendr announced a $60 million Series A round, a huge funding event led by Tiger Global, with participation from Y Combinator, Sound Ventures, Craft Ventures, F-Prime Capital, and Garage Capital.
+This morning Vendr announced a $60 million Series A round, a huge funding event led by Tiger Global, with participation from Y Combinator, Sound Ventures, Craft Ventures, F-Prime Capital and Garage Capital.

 The outsized Series A comes after Vendr last raised $4 million in a mid-2020 seed round, with TechCrunch reporting that the company was profitable at the time.
 Vendr had raised just over $6 million total before this latest round.

 TechCrunch had a few questions.
 First, how the company had managed to attract so much capital so quickly.
 According to an interview with Vendr CEO Ryan Neu, his startup grew just under 5x in 2020, and was cash flow-positive last year as well.
-The startup’s model of standing between SaaS buyers and sellers, speeding up transactions while lowering their cost, appears to have fit well into 2020’s twin trends of rising software reliance and a focus on cost-control.
+The startup’s model of standing between SaaS buyers and sellers, speeding up transactions while lowering their cost, appears to have fit well into 2020’s twin trends of rising software reliance and a focus on cost control.

 Second, how did the company manage to grow so much?
 Vendr charges its customers between 1% and 5% of their software spend that it manages, which can add up.
-Neu told TechCrunch that a somewhat standard 500 person company might spend $2 million to $3.5 million on software each year, which by our math would make that company worth no less than $20,000 to $35,000 in revenue for Vendr at 1% of spend.
+Neu told TechCrunch that a somewhat standard 500-person company might spend $2 million to $3.5 million on software each year, which by our math would make that company worth no less than $20,000 to $35,000 in revenue for Vendr at 1% of spend.
 At Vendr’s midpoint 2.5%, those figures rise $50,000 to $87,500.

 At those prices, Vendr can stack up annual revenue pretty quickly.
 But why would Vendr customers pay it to handle their software spend?
 Savings, effectively.
 So long as they save more than Vendr charges, they are coming out ahead.
 And as the startup claims that it can cut the time to buying, its own customers can reduce time spent on securing tooling.

 Everyone wins, it seems, except for software sellers.
 After all, they are the ones losing a chance to get less-sophisticated buyers to pay more for their code, right?
 Neu said that his company’s model isn’t too bad for selling companies as they close deals much more quickly, at a higher rate of closure.
-That could save their sales team time, which might help balance the price differentia.
+That could save their sales team time, which might help balance the price differential.

-Pressed on what Vendr might be able to do for the selling side of the software market given its present-day buyer focus, the Neu declined to share any possible plans.
+Pressed on what Vendr might be able to do for the selling side of the software market given its present-day buyer focus, Neu declined to share any possible plans.

 Returning to the round, why did Vendr raise the money at all if it was doing just fine sans new external funding?
 The company told TechCrunch that it has scaled its staff to 60 from 10 a year ago, and that it wanted a stronger balance sheet.
 That’s fine.
-We’d be hard pressed to find the startup that wouldn’t take such a large check from Tiger, given the valuation gain the raise implies for Vendr, so there isn’t too much mystery to unpack.
+We’d be hard-pressed to find the startup that wouldn’t take such a large check from Tiger, given the valuation gain the raise implies for Vendr, so there isn’t too much mystery to unpack.

 A theme that TechCrunch has explored in recent weeks has been the huge depth of the software market.
 Given the TAM for bits and bytes, Vendr may be able to keep up the hypergrowth that its new round implies its investors will expect.
 Let’s see how 2021 winds up for the company.